mytechnotalent/dc540-0x00007/README.md

 P4r4d0x: "SPUD!
 I think we've done it...
 I think the REDAH Master and I have solved the `Жнец` binary."<br>

 Spud: "Really?!
 That's great, but I think it's too late...
-Here look at this"<br>
+Here look at this!"<br>

 News clipping: "HEADLINES: Just in, a new group of nations begins vote during NATO assembly for the dismemberment of NATO and creation of new alliance."<br>